muratk5n/thirdwave/en/README.md

 ---

 Wout net I could probably scrounge few dozen cores where I'm if I had to.
 A board here a board there, an unused laptop...
-Hook it all up, there is some juice
+Hook it all up, run.

 ---